Dedicated Contract Carriage Helps the Health Care Industry Improve Service and Cut Costs

 Outsourcing delivery to a third-party provider can help you focus on serving patients

 Health care facilities have unique needs, and dedicated contract carriage services can help improve service levels for hospitals, surgery centers, clinics and other providers while also driving operational efficiencies.
-There are several benefits associated with DCC, including reliable deliveries, improved efficiency and useful data analytics.
+There are several benefits associated with dedicated contract carriage (DCC), including reliable deliveries, improved efficiency and useful data analytics.

 Reliable Just-in-Time Deliveries